 * Seva refers to “selfless service,” performed without any thought of reward or personal benefit.
 In the Punjabi language the person performing such service is called a Sevadar.

-The only difference between a “WWOOFer” and a “Sevadar” is that sevadars pay a$100 deposit and $95 per month and receive two private sessions per month with Rashani.
+The only difference between a “WWOOFer” and a “Sevadar” is that sevadars pay $95 per month and receive two private sessions* per month with Rashani.
 Until further notice: Sevadars have priority when applying for land stewarding positions.
 Both wwoofers and sevadars pay a $100 deposit, half of which is returned when you leave.

 Some people prefer offering less hours and paying a minimal rent.
 If those who show up are unable to do the jobs which need doing, they will pay for lodging, like all other guests.
 Rashani is always open to finding mutually-beneficial exchanges with those who are drawn to be on this particular land~